» IRR Calculator / Internal Rate of Return Calculator

 This online calculator supports annual, semi-annual, quarterly, and monthly frequency, while still allowing editable timing values such as 1.5 or 2.25 for irregular cash-flow timing.
-In addition to plain IRR, it also calculates MIRR, includes a hurdle rate, and compares return metrics against a required return such as WACC.
+In addition to plain IRR, it also calculates MIRR, includes a hurdle rate, and compares return metrics against a required return such as WACC, which makes it useful for both IRR vs MIRR and hurdle-rate decisions.

 Use the tool to compare projects, test reinvestment assumptions, screen investments against a target return, and analyze cash-flow scenarios in one place.
 Because the full table remains editable, the calculator works for project appraisal, corporate finance, investment analysis, and quick sensitivity checks where both IRR vs MIRR and IRR vs hurdle rate matter.
 You can also export the full setup and result to CSV for review, sharing, or reporting.